-2) Turnover of products and/or services as a percentage of turnover from all products/service that carry information about:
+2. Turnover of products and/ services as a percentage of turnover from all products/service that carry information about:

 As a percentage to total turnover Environmental and social parameters relevant to the product The Company's products comply with all relevant statutory Safe and responsible usage requirements.
-They are regularly tested to ensure compliance Recycling and/or safe disposal with relevant safety.
+They are regularly tested to ensure complian Recycling and/or safe disposal with relevant safety.

-3) Number of consumer complaints in respect of the following:
+3. Number of consumer complaints in respect of the following:

-Financial Year 2024 Financial Year 2023 Received during the year Pending resolution at the end of year Remarks Received during the year Pending resolution at the end of year Remarks Data privacy · SFL supplies domestic Advertising and global OEMs and Cyber-security after market segments.
-Delivery of essential Not An plicable The materials supplied by Not Ar plicable services Νοι Αμ plicable SFL then goes into end Νοι Αμ plicable - Restrictive Trade Practices products manufactured Unfair Trade Practices by the OEMs.
-There is no Other direct sale to consumers.
+Financial Year 2025 (Current Financial Year) Received during the year Remainstrate of year Remainstrate of year Financial Year 2024 (Previous Financial Year) Remarks Received during the year Pending resolution at the end of year Remarks Data privacy SFL supplies to SFL supplies to Advertising global OEMs global OEMs Cyber-security and after market segments.
+The and after market segments.
+The Delivery of essential services Not A pplicable materials supplied by SFL then goes Not A oplicable materials supplied by SFL then goes Restrictive Trade Practices into end products manufactured by into end products manufactured by Unfair Trade Practices the OEMs.
+There the OEMs.
+There Others is no direct sale to consumers. is no direct sale to consumers.

-4) Details of instances of product recalls on account of safety issues:
+4. Details of instances of product recalls on account of safety issues:

 Number Reasons for recall

 Voluntary recalls Not Applicable

-Forced recalls Not Applicable
+Forced recalls

-- 5) Does the entity have a framework/ policy on cyber security and risks related to data privacy?
-(Yes/No) If available, provide a web-link of the policy. - Yes, The Company has developed an information security policy which has been made available to all the employees.
-The policy guides the employees about the principles to protect critical information assets of the organization from any data breaches. - 6) Provide details of any corrective actions taken or underway on issues relating to advertising, and delivery of essential services; cyber security and data privacy of customers; re-occurrence of instances of product recalls; penalty / action taken by regulatory authorities on safety of products / services. - There have been no issues related to advertising, and delivery of essential services; cyber security and data privacy of customers; re-occurrence of instances of product recalls. - 7) Provide the following information relating to the data breaches: - a.
+5. Does the entity have a framework/ policy on cyber security and risks related to data privacy?
+(Yes/No) If available, provide a web-link of the policy.

+Yes, the Company has developed an information security policy which has been made available to all the employees.
+The policy guides the employees about the principles to protect critical information assets of the organization from any data breaches and is available in the intranet portal of the Company.

+6. Provide details of any corrective actions taken or underway on issues relating to advertising, and delivery of essential services; cyber security and data privacy of customers; re-occurrence of instances of product recalls; penalty / action taken by regulatory authorities on safety of products / services.

+There have been no issues related to advertising, and delivery of essential services; cyber security and data privacy of customers; re-occurrence of instances of product recalls.

+- 7. Provide the following information relating to the data breaches: - a.
 Number of instances of data breaches: Nil - b.
 Percentage of data breaches involving personally identifiable information of customers: Not Applicable - c.
 Impact, if any, of the data breaches: Not Applicable